Effective nasal breathing

 Impact on the Nervous System

-Nasal breathing is intrinsically linked to the parasympathetic nervous system, often referred to as the "rest and digest" mode.
-Because nasal breathing naturally encourages diaphragmatic breathing (breathing deep into the belly rather than shallowly into the chest), it sends signals to the brain that the body is safe and calm.
+Nasal breathing is specifically linked to the parasympathetic nervous system, often referred to as the "rest and digest" mode.
+There is a natural connection between nasal breathing and diaphragmatic breathing (breathing deep into the belly rather than shallowly into the chest).
+Diaphragm breathing sends signals to the brain that the body is safe and calm.

 In contrast, chronic mouth breathing is often shallow and rapid, which can trigger the sympathetic nervous system—the "fight or flight" response.
 This can lead to increased cortisol levels, higher blood pressure, and elevated anxiety over time.